SiteGround VS BlueHost

-I hope that my comparison will give you an all-round hosting comparison of these two popular hosts.
-I might think they are both great, but this comparison will present the truth behind each company and what they can offer.
+I hope that my web hosting comparison will give you a strong insight into these two popular hosts.
+I might think they are both great, but this comparison will present the truth.

-The way in which your website performs can undoubtedly effect the amount of visitors or customers you receive.
-If people have a poor user experience, your website doesn’t load fast enough, or the ‘behind the scenes’ isn’t set out correctly, you could be damaging your site’s reputation!
+The way in which your website performs can undoubtedly affect the number of visitors or customers you receive.
+If people have a poor user experience, your website doesn’t load fast enough, or the ‘behind the scenes’ isn’t set out correctly.

 Measuring website performance isn’t as simple as popping your URL into one report generator and hoping for the best.
 There are lots of different metrics to measure, so I spent some time researching the best tools to use.

 First up I checked out GTmetrix which gave me a PageSpeed Score and load time based on a test server region of Vancouver, Canada.
 This is notable because the data center I chose when signing up to SiteGround was the U.K. so I was intrigued as to how well it would perform.